CDFER/LED-Rails-Firmware/README.md

 [![PlatformIO](https://img.shields.io/badge/built%20with-PlatformIO-orange?logo=platformio)](https://platformio.org/)

-Firmware for my LED train maps (Currently includes Auckland and Wellington)
+Firmware for my LED train maps (Currently includes Auckland, Wellington and Melbourne)

 You can edit and run your firmware using platformio (An extention for VSCode)